Scroll to content

 Maths

-In Mathematics this half term, we are continuing to develop our numeracy skills through our topics all about Multiplication and Division and Fractions.
+In Mathematics this half term, we are continuing to develop our numeracy skills through our topics all about Length and perimeter, Area and Volume, Position and Direction and Statistics.
 We will continue using 'White Rose' online resources and the accompanying pupil activities.
 We are continuing to improve our arithmetic skills by completing a daily 'Tough Ten' activity from the Numeracy Ninja.
 We also use 'Learning by Questions' online resources to help reinforce and further develop our numeracy skills.
 We will also be working regularly on our times table quick recall skills.

 English

-In our English lessons we are enjoying reading 'The Firework Maker's daughter' by Philip Pullman.
-It is a fascinating and much loved book aimed at Key Stage 2 pupils and we are basing much of our written work, vocabulary development and comprehension skills around this popular text.
+In our English lessons we are enjoying reading 'The Darkest Dark' by Chris Hadfield.
+It is a beautifully illustrated and much loved picture book aimed at Key Stage 2 pupils and we are basing much of our written work, vocabulary development and comprehension skills around this popular text.

-Why not scan this QR code above to find out more about the book.
+Why not scan the QR code above to find out more about the book.

 Topic:

 History and Geography are taught through our weekly Topic lessons and, to ensure continuity and progression, they are taught as discreet age related topics.
 Each Year group (Y4 or Y5) will study either a History or Geography topic each half term and then study the other subject in the following half term.
-This half term our Year 4 cohort have a History focus and our Year 5 pupils have a Geography focus.
+This half term our Year 4 and Year 5 pupils have a History focus.

 History Year 5